ndretn/ESP_project/README.md

 The aim of the project was the design and the implementation of an android camera app that captures a scene at different exposures, then blends the captured images into a single HDR picture, and finally applies tone mapping to obtain an LDR image for conventional displays.
+If the device do not support the manual change of the exposure, the app only allow to load images from the gallery and then run the HDR and tonemapping algrithms.

+Main settings:

+* Select the number of images (3, 5 or 7)
+* Select the exposure step (± 1/3, ± 2/3 or ± 1)
+* Select the HDR algorithm (Debevec/Malik or Robertson)
+* Select the tonemapping algorithm (Drago, Durand, Mantiuk or Reinhard)
+* Select if perform the alignment of images with MTB algorithm

 In the repository is not contained the OpenCV for Android SDK.
 It must be set manually.